Greg Matthews: New Zealand vs Australia 1985–86

 The Australian captain Allan Border threatened to resign if Australia did not win the four game One Day International series and then saw New Zealand go 2–0 up.
 Fortunately Australia won the last two games and Matthews was Man of the Match in the Fourth ODI at Eden Park, where he made 54, took 9–1–33–3 and held onto three catches in Australia's 44-run win.
 This allowed Border to announce that the team had improved enough for him not to resign, much to the advantage of Australian cricket.

 Throughout the series, Matthews was constantly booed by the crowd.
 "I suppose I am paying the price for my style of individuality after they watched me on TV in the series at home", he said.

 "He gives everything, he is flamboyant but not a ratbag", said Border.
 "I know Matthews is disappointed—he hasn't enjoyed the tour, he has been given a hard time by some elements here.
 He likes meeting people but has been prevented from mingling socially."

 "If he finds the crowd harsh here then he must remember he asked for it." said Jeremy Coney.
 "But crowds just can't be neutral about him", he said.
 Some applaud his behaviour and others didn't.
 His behaviour polarises the crowds here and he must expect some sort of reaction from those who don't like it.
 I just feel neutral about him—when he is batting I want to get rid of him, when he is bowling I want to hit him around the park."

 1986 Sharjah Tour

 Matthews position in the side was confirmed when he took part in the short one day tournament in Sharjah.
 Matthews was the third selector.

 There was more good news for Matthews when he returned home: he won NSW Cricketer of the Year.

 India vs Australia 1986–87 and The Second Tied Test

-There were many heros throughout the exhausting five days of play, but with a doubt, the most unsung of them was Greg Matthews, who scored 44 and 27 not out and took five wickets in each innings.
-His stamina and resilience were absolutely staggering, especially on the last day, when he bowled 39.5 overs just about consecutively to keep us in the game and then ultimately tie it.
-Making his feat all the more noteworthy in the eyes of his fellow players was that he wore two sleeveless sweaters throughout the day.
-Actually, he gave one to the umpire when he fielded and only wore them both when he was bowling.
-We just shook our heads in disbelief, because it was so hot with 90-degree humidity, but as usual Greg had a theory.
-He explained that nomadic herders in the desert wore woollen coats because they kept the cool air in, thus acting as a kind of air-conditioner.